Bravelion2017/Data_Visualization/San-Francisco-Payroll/readme.md

 #### DATA LINK
 https://raw.githubusercontent.com/Bravelion2017/Dash/main/san-francisco-payroll_2011-2019.csv
-Replace the link above for data in line .
+Replace the link above for data in line 109 in projectDash.py & line 65 in projectMain.py.

 #### TO RUN THE CODE: